-D.C. activists and lawmakers confront challenges of ‘Defund Police’ movement
+D.C. activists and lawmakers confront challenges of ‘defund police’ movement

 “I am concerned we may be unwittingly sacrificing an opportunity to diversify the police force to make it more inclusive of black, brown and native Washingtonian individuals with cultural competency,” said Gray, a former mayor.

-Allen said the existing 100 cadet slots were enough and he wanted to prioritize funding for crime prevention programs that the mayor would have reduced.
+Allen said the existing 100 cadet slots were enough and he wanted to prioritize funding for crime-prevention programs that the mayor would have reduced.

+Hours after the committee vote, a group of protesters gathered outside Allen’s residence in Northeast Washington, stopping in front of a line of rowhouses as curious neighbors poked their heads out windows and doors.
+They shouted and booed at the proposed cut, which the protesters believed was too modest.

+Allen did not appear at the protest, but demonstrators seemed determined to get his attention.
+They urged people to return to the house until the city council takes its final budget vote.

-In neighboring Montgomery County, elected officials on Thursday announced the formation of a new committee to “reimagine public safety,” and plans for an external review of practices and budgets in the police department.
+In neighboring Montgomery County, elected officials on Thursday announced the formation of a new committee to “reimagine public safety” and plans for an external review of practices and budgets in the police department.

-County Executive Marc Elrich (D).
-Elrich added that he anticipates that some resources will be diverted away from police to fund social services.
+County Executive Marc Elrich (D) added that he anticipates some resources will be diverted away from police to fund social services.

 “There’s a whole bunch of things that ought to be handled by social service agencies,” he said.
 “The challenge is identifying the officers doing those activities.”

-Julie Zauzmer contributed to this report.
+Julie Zauzmer, Marissa J. Lang and Perry Stein contributed to this report.